John Hennessy (bishop): Bishop and Archbishop of Dubuque

-On April 24, 1866, Pope Pius IX appointed Hennessy as the third bishop of Dubuque.
-He was consecrated and installed bishop in St. Raphael's Cathedral on September 30, 1866, by Archbishop Peter Richard Kenrick of Saint Louis.
-The principal co-consecrators were Bishops John Martin Henni of Milwaukee and James Duggan of Chicago.
+On April 24, 1866, Pius IX appointed Hennessy as the third bishop of Dubuque.
+He was consecrated and installed bishop in St. Raphael's Cathedral in Dubuque on September 30, 1866, by Kenrick.
+The principal co-consecrators were Bishops John Martin Henni of Milwaukee and James Duggan of Chicago.Immediately after his consecration, in October 1866, Hennessy traveled to Baltimore, Maryland, to attend the Second Plenary Council, a meeting of all the Catholic bishops and archbishops in the United States.